Whole-body motion planning and safety-critical control for aerial manipulation: Safety-Critical Controller

 \subsubsection{(2) Collision Avoidance}

-To compensate for possible target-tracking errors in the proposed inner-loop controller, an additional strategy at the control level is necessary for collision avoidance, depending on the aerial manipulator’s pose and the robot arm’s joint angles in real time.
+To compensate for possible target-tracking errors in the proposed inner-loop controller, an additional strategy is necessary for collision avoidance, depending on the AM’s pose and the robot arm’s joint angles in real time.
 To derive a mathematical expression for this constraint, we utilize superquadrics as defined in Eq.\ref{eq:SQ_3D}.
 For $SQ_{i}$ (one of the \textit{vehicle} SQs) and $SQ_{j}$ (one of the \textit{obstacle} SQs) ($i = 1. \cdots, 8$, $j = 1. \cdots, m$), the closest points follows Eq. \ref{eqn: 3D proxy}.
 We let $\boldsymbol{\Delta X} \in \mathbb{R}^{3}$ denote the displacement from the center of $SQ_{j}$ to the proxy of $SQ_{i}$ as follows:

 where $\boldsymbol{R_i}$ and $\boldsymbol{R_j} \in SO(3)$ represent the rotation matrices from $SQ_i$ to $\mathcal{F}_{W}$ and from $SQ_j$ to $\mathcal{F}_{W}$, respectively, $\boldsymbol{p_i}$ and $\boldsymbol{p_j} \in \mathbb{R}^3$ mean the displacement from $\mathcal{F}_{W}$ to the centers of $SQ_i$ and $SQ_j$, respectively, and $\boldsymbol{\gamma_{3D,i}}$ is the angular variable of $SQ_i$.
 Then, a control barrier function (CBF) for collision avoidance is defined as follows: